Are you sure want to logout from the system?

 In the module, you will see a Summary listed between the outline and the transcript.
 This document includes a list of the EOLs, along with their percentage values.
 We encourage you to print this summary to have on hand as you work through the module.
 The EOL summary is a useful tool to help you determine which EOLs require the most attention.
 The summary also includes a sample rubric to give you a sense of how EOLs are scored.

-Should you fail to attain a total score of 70% on the Evidence of Learning you submit, you will need to re-register and repay for that module in order to redo the module and achieve a Certificate of Completion.
+Should you fail to attain a total score of 70%, you will need to re-register and repay for that module in order to redo the module and achieve a Certificate of Completion.

 Sure.
 It is perfectly fine to just audit a module.
 If you wish to audit a module, please email your request to McCormickCenterHelpDesk@nl.edu or call our helpdesk at 844.378.2464.
 This is a great way for resource and referral specialists, college instructors, and early childhood consultants to get an update on the management content covered in the specific Aim4Excellence™ modules.